wir35/marf/README.md

 See the [RELEASE_NOTES](https://github.com/wir35/marf/blob/v2.66/RELEASE_NOTES.txt)
 file for a description of both the user-visible and internal changes.

+Expander modules provided by SAModular have been tested with this firmware and operate correctly.

 ### v2.5

-The project was converted from the Keil toolchain to STM32Cube by [Steven Barsky](https://github.com/stevenbarsky) and a good number of bugs were fixed.
+The project was converted from the Keil toolchain to STM32Cube by [Steven Barsky](https://github.com/stevenbarsky) and a good number of bugs were fixed, including expander support.

 Most new builds are currently programmed with this release.